 Farewell JW

-This morning I received a message letting me know that an old coworker of mine had taken his own life.
-I had not seen him in many years but I actually thought about him quite often.
+This morning I received a message telling me that a person I worked with a long time ago had taken his own life.
+I had not seen this person in many years but I actually thought about him quite often.
 JW was one of the most unique people I had ever met.
-He was probably taller than me and skinny as a rail.
+He was at least as tall as me and skinny as a rail.
 He had some of the biggest and wildest hair I have ever seen.
 And an unforgettable face.
 A movie star face…a face that always looked handsome in photos.
 Like Adrian Brody, or Daniel Day-Lewis.
 A face that would have looked perfect on the back cover of a best selling novel.
 A face that would have made sense in a visual dictionary next to the word “poet”.

 JW was outwardly sarcastic and funny and sometimes a little mean in a harmless big-brotherly way.
 But, he was also tender and sensitive and deeply caring.
 I always liked him and I always enjoyed his company when we worked together.
 I remember that he liked bicycles and umbrellas and had a tattoo of at least one of those.
 He liked Edward Hopper paintings, especially the ones depicting night windows from outside.